fffilps/sunday-sudoku/README.md

 Starting mainly as a nextjs app then will become a react native application to iOS native app.

+## todo:
+so left off on progress updating.
+Make new function thats simple. it updates the userprogress with the new updated completed puzzle count. then document the level of each puzzle done - for algorithm with ranking and scoreing.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started